abner-rojas/shuffler-plus/README.md

 ### Installation and Setup

-Use the following to run:
+Use the following instuctions to install and run:

 <details><summary><b>Show instructions</b></summary>

 1. Install the preset:

     ```sh
-    $ npm install --save-dev size-limit @size-limit/preset-app
+    $ npm install
     ```

 2. Run dev environment: